| 1 | Mexico |

 Number of species – 438.

 Longest snake – the northern version of the Boa constrictor, Boa imperator.
 This only became an independent species in 2009.
-Its blotchy silvery-beige appearance is extremely similar, but genetics reveal that Boa imperator diverged millions of years ago.
+Its blotchy, silvery-beige appearance is extremely similar, but genetics reveal that Boa imperator diverged from its more famous cousin millions of years ago.
 Its maximum length is 3.7 metres.

 The longest rattlesnake in Mexico is the Mexican west coast rattlesnake (Crotalus basilicus) which can exceed 2 metres, and is the third longest worldwide behind the eastern and western diamondbacks.

-Deadliest snake – the corrosive, heart-stopping, mind-melting, vein-dissolving fer de lance (Bothrops asper) is found in the south and partway up the eastern coast.
+Deadliest snake – the corrosive, heart-stopping, mind-melting, vein-dissolving fer de lance (Bothrops asper) is found in most of the south, and reaches partway up the eastern coast.
 This species has an astonishingly fast lunge, and is renowned (more like feared) for its unpredictability.

 Number of species – 420.